designcise/hawkbit/README.md

 });
 ```

 This event is fired when a response has been output and before the application lifecycle is completed.
+Not available for Console Applications!

 ### runtime.error